-The Academic Success Center at Caldwell College offers academic support services through which students of all abilities can address their long and short-term learning needs in a supportive and relaxed environment.
+The Academic Success Center at Caldwell University offers academic support services through which students of all abilities can address their long and short-term learning needs in a supportive and relaxed environment.
 Individual and group tutoring in most academic subjects is available on a scheduled basis by completing a tutor request form available in the Academic Success Center.
 Many drop-in sessions are also offered.
 Skill-specific workshops are presented regularly to help students develop and improve their study habits and writing techniques.

 The Writing Center, staffed by professional and peer tutors, has regular hours for drop-in assistance.
 Students may be referred to the Academic Success Center by their professors for skill reinforcement.
 Students who excel in a particular course and who have been recommended by their professor, may be invited to work as Academic Success Center tutors.

 The Jennings Library is a vibrant and dynamic space where students can study independently, work collaboratively with colleagues or just take time for reflection.
 From early in the morning until late at night, workspaces are available including individual carrels, computer workstations, a teaching and computer lab, a research commons and group study rooms.
 The first floor includes a large area for collaborative study and the CoRE (Collaborative Research Environment) on the second floor is equipped with an Aquos Board that acts as a computer, touchscreen, smartboard and more.